MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 records are available when deleting them.
 The following options are available.
 The most secure option is option 5.

-##### Options

 1. Log in to the application as the system administrator ("sa") and delete the user records as required (no change from previous releases).

 2. Assign the specific Microsoft Dynamics GP Administrator(s) SQL Login account to the SysAdmin Fixed Server Role.
 With this option, the Microsoft Dynamics